The Importance of A Medically-Supervised Heroin Detox

 Heroin Withdrawal Symptoms

-If a Heroin user abruptly stops using the drug, he or she may experience severe symptoms of withdrawal.
-These symptoms may begin as early as a few hours after the last drug administration and may lead to the following effects:
+If a Heroin user abruptly stops using the drug, he or she may experience severe symptoms of opioid withdrawal.
+These heroin withdrawal symptoms may begin as early as a few hours after the last drug administration and may lead to the following effects:

 Users typically experience strong cravings for the drug during the withdrawal process.
 The severe craving may cause continued abuse or relapse.